 • Change the way you spend your time!

-• When someone comments on your blog, reply to their comment and check out their blog if they have one.
+• When someone comments on your blog, reply to their comment and check out their site if they have one.

 • Spend time learning how to use Pinterest to gain page views PASSIVELY.

-• Make connections with bloggers who write about a similar topic to you.
-When you’ve established a genuine friendship with that blogger, propose a collaboration.
+• Make connections with other creators who write about a similar topic to you, and propose a collaboration.

 Don’t worry, you’re not the only one.
 We’ve been there.
 I’ve been there.